Finiteness of 3D higher spin gravity Landscape: Higher spins in AdS gravity

-The full higher spin 3D gravity theories associated with the orthogonal series (\ref{bn}), (\ref{dn}) and their relationships with the AdS$_{3}$/CFT$ _{2}$\ correspondence as well as the higher spin BTZ black hole are detailed in a separate work \cite{son}.
+having $SO\left( 2,2\right) $ as the leading member and $SL(N,\mathbb{R})$ as a gauge subsymmetry.
+The full higher spin 3D gravity theories associated with the orthogonal series (\ref{bn}), (\ref{dn}) and their relationships with the AdS$_{3}$/CFT$_{2}$\ correspondence as well as the higher spin BTZ black hole are detailed in a separate work \cite{son}.